EvanLovely/alfred--project-helper/readme.md

 - `,p commit {query}` - Tell `git` to add all files and commit using a message of `{query}`
 - `,p docs {query}` - Search inside the Google Docs folder
 - `,p link {query}` - Search inside the links folder for `.webloc`s and opens them.
 Great for adding custom bookmark support for a project.
 Just drag favicons to the folder to add a `.webloc`.
+- `,p info {query}` - Searches the `~/active/files/info` directory for text files and copies the contents.
+Can add to this by typing `,p set new info` and passing in the Question/Value after which you get asked the Answer/Value.
+Helpful for copying small chunks of text related to the project.

 ## Changing Project Settings